StartUp (TV series)

 StartUp is an American crime drama television series created by Ben Ketai that premiered on September 6, 2016 on Crackle.
 It stars Adam Brody, Martin Freeman, Edi Gathegi, Otmara Marrero, Ron Perlman, Mira Sorvino, and Addison Timlin.
 On November 15, 2017, it was renewed for a third season which was released on November 1, 2018.

 Premise

-StartUp follows "the emergence of GenCoin, a brilliant yet controversial tech idea centered on digital currency—an idea that gets incubated on the wrong side of the tracks by three strangers who do not necessarily fit the mold of tech entrepreneurs, and a crooked FBI agent who will go to any lengths to take them down."
+StartUp follows the emergence of GenCoin.